Frontend testing with MTA

 The Mendix Cloud currently does not allow for third party frameworks, like Playwright, to load its own dependencies.
 This is why it is currently not possible to use UI testing in MTA when the app under test is hosted in the Mendix Cloud.

-Setup (using Browserstack)
+Setup (running Playwright in Browserstack)

 One alternative option to hosting Playwright locally is to use Browserstack.
 BrowserStack is a cloud-based testing platform that enables developers and QA teams to test applications across various browsers and devices.
 It offers native support for Playwright, allowing users to run automated end-to-end tests on real devices and browsers within its cloud infrastructure.